jigglycrumb/ASCIImoji/readme.md

       $(this).asciimoji(options, myEmoticons);
     });

-To try it out yourself, download the repo and open index.html in your browser.

 If you're using Google Chrome, you can also asciify your browsing experience by getting the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/asciimoji/pglkjdoamcojlfjbdeenodmpkjkgplik)